 Isobeal Smith—the youngest daughter of Finlay who is seduced by Rafael in The Wolf & the Witch, prompting her family to demand retribution from Maximilian.

-James D’Acron—a cleric and Elizabeth’s uncle, who finalized her arranged marriage to Calum Moffatt after her father’s death, despite her objections.
-He also holds Beaupoint.
+James D’Acron—a cleric and Elizabeth’s uncle, who arranged her arranged marriage to Calum Moffatt after her father’s death, despite her objections.
+He also is Lord de Beaupoint.

 Jean le Beau—a notorious mercenary and father of the four brothers, Maximilian, Rafael, Amaury and Murdoch.
 The series starts with his funeral.
 He served the Percy family in Alys’ recollection.